DaEmprah/Project01/README.md

 # Project01
-Stat comparrison tool for some of the weapons in Hunt: Showdown \n UI made using Scene Builder
+Stat comparrison tool for some of the weapons in Hunt: Showdown, UI made using Scene Builder